 CFG Team campaigning against GBV, trafficking, and inequality

 Empowering women as leaders changes the fabric of society, including more voices in important conversations and helping to create policies that are more equitable toward women.
-It is simply unacceptable that decisions about the lives of women and girls are made without input of women themselves.
+It is simply unacceptable that decisions about the lives of women and girls are made without the input of women themselves.
 Women and girls are capable of leading alongside men and boys, but we must break down the barriers in their way.